 Jesus demands our last full measure of devotion.
 Does he get that?
 Or does he get half-hearted service and leftovers?

 Why do we follow Jesus in the face of suffering?
 Why do we readjust our allegiances to look to him first?
 Why do we give him the full measure of devotion?
-As I reflected on this passage and the nature of true followership, the words of the hymn, "When I Survey The Wondrous Cross" came to mind.
+As I reflected on the nature of true followership, the words of the hymn, "When I Survey The Wondrous Cross" came to mind.

-I follow Jesus -- not out of slavish duty -- but because of his amazing love . . . a love so amazing, so divine, that it demands "my soul, my life, my all."
+I follow Jesus -- not out of slavish duty -- but because of his amazing love . . . a love so amazing, so divine, it demands "my soul, my life, my all."